 - Distributes infected files to remote computers with specific security vulnerabilities and executes attacks against hacker defined remote hosts.

 - Installs hidden FTP server that can be employed by malicious individuals for different illegal purposes.

 Removing a Backdoor from the System

 With backdoors being extremely dangerous, the need for virus protection is thus becoming the need of the hour.
-There are lots of programs and also free antivirus programs that help in the removal of backdoor viruses.
-The most reliable one is Comodo Free Antivirus Software available with impressive security features making it one of the best free antivirus software in the IT security industry.
-This free antivirus software helps in successfully protecting your PC(s) against backdoors, Trojan horses, worms, viruses, spyware, adware, rootkits, and several other malware infections, including the extremely dangerous zero-day threats.
+There are lots of programs that help in the removal of backdoor viruses.
+The most reliable one is Comodo Antivirus Software available with impressive security features making it one of the best antivirus software in the IT security industry.
+This antivirus software helps in successfully protecting your PC(s) against backdoors, Trojan horses, worms, viruses, spyware, adware, rootkits, and several other malware infections, including the extremely dangerous zero-day threats.

 - Host Intrusion Prevention System (HIPS): This security feature helps in comprehensively monitoring your computer and preventing malicious attacks from entering it.
 It employs a set of behavior analyzers to perform the search.

 - VirusScope: This technology is useful for local PC analysis and also helps PC users to undo malicious-looking changes which PC(s) might have recorded due to malicious actors.